← Back to AI Guardrails & Risk

 1. Input Sanitization & Classification

-2. Semantic Validation (Pincer Prompting)
+2. Semantic Validation (The Validator Layer)

-3. Grounded Retrieval (RAG Guardrails)
+3. Grounded Retrieval (RAG Constraints)

-4. Human-In-The-Loop (HITL) Fallbacks
+4. Human-In-The-Loop (HITL) Triggers

 Where This Pattern Fits (and Where It Doesn’t)